21 Beautiful & Fun Places to Visit in and Around Nairobi, Kenya

 Just opposite the Giraffe Centre is the AFEW Nature Sanctuary Trail.
 This place is often overlooked by visitors to the Giraffe Centre but I believe it is worth checking out if you have the time.

 Ideally, I’d recommend arriving early to visit the Giraffe Centre and taking a short walk in the Sanctuary Forest while waiting for opening time.
-This was what I and my sisters did during their recent trip to Kenya.
+This was what my sisters and I did during their recent trip to Kenya.
 The great thing is that it opens up early for visitors, at no extra charge, so you can enjoy a short walk before or after your visit to the centre.

 Setting your expectations correctly: This is a short nature trail that is very easy to walk through.
 It also features several small animals, birds and sometimes, giraffes.